$0 Quebec Adoption Quick-Start Checklist

 Quebec-Specific Rules Worth Knowing

 Adoption simple vs. adoption plénière: Since Bill 113 in 2017, Quebec has two forms of adoption.
 Adoption plénière (full adoption) permanently severs biological ties.
-Adoption simple maintains the original filiation alongside the new one.
+Adoption simple recognizes pre-existing filiation alongside the new one, but does not restore the parent of origin's custody or decision-making rights.
 This distinction does not exist in any other Canadian province.

 For a complete step-by-step walkthrough of each stage — including what to say in your psychosocial assessment, which documents to prepare first, and how to navigate the wait — the Quebec Adoption Process Guide is the only English-language resource built specifically for the Code civil system.